 The first time I was at this restaurant, I tried their French Fries Baked with Meat Sauce and Cheese.
 It was pretty good!
 I think my only complaint was that I wished it was more cheesy throughout.

-I was very impressed with the lamb chops since they tasted exceptionally delicious!!
-Perfectly seasoned with herbs and grilled.
+I was very impressed with the Herb Grilled Rack of Lamb since they tasted exceptionally delicious!!
+It was perfectly seasoned with herbs and grilled.
 This is one of my favourite dishes from the restaurant since I have such a lasting memory of it.
 It’s hard to find a restaurant that grills rack of lamb well.

 Their Minced Pork in Soup Guilin Style is one of their most popular noodle soups.
 It is filled with lots of noodle, green onion, and pieces of tomato.
 The soup base is quite good.
 However, I have a friend who said she really disliked the soup base, so it really depends on one’s taste buds.

 I’ve ordered their Crispy Pork Cutlet on a Bun before and it’s such a great, light, and yummy snack.
 For only $4.50 plus a drink, it’s a great deal.
 The pork cutlet is fried to a crispy and the bun is kept hard and doesn’t get soggy.
 I love how they have a piece of cheese in there that ties the whole sandwich together.